How to register in Berlin: A step-by-step guide

 • Tick the box for General Terms of Use (Allgemeine Nutzungsbedingungen)

 Ta-da, done!
 Wasn't that easy?
-Don’t forget to add a reminder to your agenda or calendar.
+Don’t forget to add a reminder to your calendar.

 Step 2: Get the required documents to register your accommodation in Berlin